-Just Released: The New York Fed Staff Forecast—May 2014
+Just Released: The New York Fed Staff Forecast, May 2015

 Staff Forecast Summary

-Comparison to the Blue Chip and SPF Forecasts
+Comparison with the Blue Chip and SPF Forecasts

-Here, we compare the New York Fed staff forecast to the consensus forecast from the May Blue Chip Economic Indicators, published on May 10, and the first-quarter Survey of Professional Forecasters (SPF), published on February 14.
-[Note: the second quarter SPF is being released today (May 16).]
+Here, we compare the New York Fed staff forecast to the consensus forecast from the May Blue Chip Economic Indicators, published on May 10, and the first quarter Survey of Professional Forecasters (SPF), published on February 13.
+[Note: the second quarter SPF is being released today (May 15).]

 Risks to Staff Forecast

-An important part of the staff analysis of the economic outlook is the assessment of the risks to the forecast.
-For 2014 the staff sees the risks to real economic activity as skewed somewhat to the upside, while for 2015 the risks are roughly balanced.
-The key upside risk is that after several years over which investment in consumer durable goods, housing, and business fixed investment has been relatively sluggish, the improvement in underlying fundamentals could spark a more pronounced increase in risk appetite and thus stronger spending in these categories.
-The key downside risks are that global demand turns out to be weaker than expected or that financial conditions tighten unexpectedly.
+Another important part of the staff analysis of the economic outlook is the assessment of the risks to the forecast.
+For 2015 and 2016 the staff sees the risks to economic activity as roughly balanced.
+The key upside risk is that solid underlying fundamentals could spark greater confidence among households and businesses that leads to stronger spending more typical of the early stages of expansions.
+The key downside risks are that global demand turns out to be weaker than expected or that there is an unexpected tightening of financial conditions.

-For inflation, the staff concludes that the risks are roughly balanced in both 2014 and 2015.
-The key upside risks are that either or both the level and growth rate of potential GDP are lower than believed.
-In addition, inflation expectations could become unanchored on the upside if monetary policy were to remain too accommodative for too long a period.
-In the other direction, the downside risk to growth would result in greater slack for a longer period, leading to lower inflation and possibly a downside breakout in inflation expectations.
-This would be even more likely if global disinflation forces turn out to be stronger than expected.
+For inflation, the staff assesses that the risks are roughly balanced in both 2015 and 2016.
+The key upside risks are that the level and/or growth rate of potential GDP are lower than our estimates.
+In addition, longer-term inflation expectations could become unanchored if monetary policy proved to be too accommodative over time.
+In the other direction, downside risks to growth would result in greater resource slack for a longer period, leading to lower inflation and possibly a significant decline in inflation expectations.
+This outcome would be even more likely if global disinflationary forces turn out to be stronger than expected or if there is further dollar appreciation.

 Jonathan McCarthy is a vice president in the Federal Reserve Bank of New York's Research and Statistics Group.